 Sometimes if you leave voluntarily, you have the option of applying for reentry to the United States in the future.

 If the judge orders you deported, you may be able to appeal your case.
-Many people work with Texas immigration attorneys to appeal deportation orders; that way, they get answers throughout the process, they know what’s happening with their cases, and they have someone to fight in their corner when it matters most.
+Many people work with Houston immigration attorneys to appeal deportation orders; that way, they get answers throughout the process, they know what’s happening with their cases, and they have someone to fight in their corner when it matters most.

 Most people who are deported from the United States are flown to the receiving country, although some trips involve ground transportation, as well.
 The U.S. government pays for the trip.

 If you, your family members or your employee has been put into deportation processing, you should find experienced counsel to help guide and support you through the process.

 Being removed from the U.S. can be terrifying – even getting notice that you may be removed from the country can be scary.
 Many people choose to work with a proactive, knowledgeable and understanding attorney.
 Your best bet may be to call a lawyer for a free consultation and ask the following questions:

 These are all things you need to know before you hire an immigration attorney for deportation defense.

 Deportation can be confusing, so here are some answers to our most frequently asked questions.
 If you don’t see the answers you need here, please feel free to call us and set up a free consultation with an immigration attorney.